Diamond Dealer — Mobridge, SD Since 1941

 We Identify What You Have

 We look at each piece individually.
-We check metal stamps (10K, 14K, 18K, PT, PLAT), weigh the metal, assess the diamonds for size, quality, and condition, and note whether any GIA or other documentation applies.
+We check metal stamps (10K, 14K, 18K, PT, PLAT), weigh the metal, assess the diamonds for size, quality, condition and whether they are natural or lab-grown, and note any GIA or other documentation.
 We explain what we are seeing in plain terms.

 3